API documentation

 This is usually a multi-dimensional array consisting of the

 coordinates of those shapes or points.
-As an example the bar
+As an example, the Bar chart

-usually a flat array, even when you have multiple sets of data.
+usually flat, even when you have multiple sets of data.

 The obj.coords2